HiMeditator/auto-caption/README_en.md

 Currently, only an installable version for the Windows platform is provided.
 If using the default Gummy subtitle engine, you need to obtain an API KEY from Alibaba Cloud's Bailian platform and configure it in the environment variables to use the model properly.
 Related tutorials: [Get API KEY](https://help.aliyun.com/zh/model-studio/get-api-key), [Configure API Key through Environment Variables](https://help.aliyun.com/zh/model-studio/configure-api-key-through-environment-variables).

-For developers, you can create new subtitle engines.
-Please refer to the source code for specific communication specifications.
+For developers, you can create a new subtitle engine.
+For instructions on customizing the subtitle engine, please refer to the [Caption Engine Documentation (Chinese)](./assets/engine-manual_zh.md).

 ## ✨ Features